 - Electrical (chewing through cords is the most common electrical injury)

 - Chemical.
 Also known as caustic burns, chemical burns can be external (on the skin) or internal (via ingestion).

 This article will focus on chemical burns in cats.

 Spillage of an acid or alkaline material on the coat can result in chemical burns.
 Petroleum, bleach, reed diffusers, chlorine, toilet cleaner, battery acid, caustic soda, ammonia, weed killers are all common household chemicals that can cause severe burns to cats.
 In rare cases, chemical burns can occur in cats who have had topical flea products applied to the back of their necks.

 Damage can also occur internally as your cat may lick the chemical off his coat, causing internal injury.

 Seek veterinary help immediately if your cat has received a chemical burn.

 Chemical burns may not show symptoms immediately, some can take several hours or even days to cause damage.
 Once symptoms do become apparent they generally include:

-- Areas of hair loss, which will progress to bright red, raw, blistered areas of skin which are extremely painful.
+- Areas of hair loss progress to bright red, raw, blistered areas of skin that are extremely painful.